-On Monday morning I hop in the car and breathe in the sweet smell of campfire smoke.
-Days after our excursion I enjoy this subtle reminder of snuggling by the campfire.
+On a Monday morning I hop in the car and breathe in the sweet smell of campfire smoke.
+It’s been several days since our excursion, but I enjoy this subtle reminder of our impromptu trip to Buena Vista.

-“It’s a mommy and me trip,” he says as we cruise west on Wednesday morning.
+“It’s a mommy and me trip,” he says as we cruise west.
 We have no real plan.
-We just need some time in the outdoors, a break from our busy urban life.
-We throw a tent and supplies in the car.
+We just have a strong desire for some time in the outdoors, a break from our busy urban life.
 “How about Buena Vista?”
 I ask Oliver.
 “Ok!”

 I love the simplicity of camping life.
 We spend 95% of our waking hours in the fresh moutain air.

 On Thursday we head toward Mt Princeton Hot Springs.
 Oliver notices, “We’re in the middle of nowhere.”
-I smile and think, “Yes, exactly.”
+I smile and think, “Yes, that’s the idea!”
 We pass acres and acres of untamed land.
 It’s refreshing.

 And yes, we indulge in gooey treats.
 The nutritionist in me wants to skip the marshmallows, but the Girl Scout in me thinks, “What’s a camping trip without campfire-roasted marshmallows?!”
 Plus, it’s hard to say no to this sweet face!